Snarls-at-Fleas/rock-paper-scissors/README.md

 # rock-paper-scissors
 Odin project tutorial task

-IMPORTANT: For now playable version is stored in basicFunc folder & is only playble through browser console (call playGame() function).
+IMPORTANT: For now the game is only playble through browser console (call playGame() function).